 I then loaded up my plate with French cheeses, seed topped bread, thick Jersey yoghurt, fresh fruit and much more.
 With a full belly I was fit for nothing more than a hour or two of lounging.
 Luckily that’s exactly what was on the menu, as I headed off for a REN Bespoke body massage at The Cottage garden spa.

 Feeling blissfully relaxed, I could have happily wiled away an hour or two at the on-site jacuzzi.
 However, a shopping trip to Saint Helier – the largest parish in the Channel Islands – was calling.
-After browsing around popular high street chains including Benetton, H & M and Topshop I headed back to the hotel for the dreamy combination or bed, bath and beyond.
+After browsing around popular high street chains including Benetton, H & M and Topshop I headed back to the hotel for the dreamy combination of bed, bath and beyond.
 And by beyond I mean room service delivered to my door, complete with tablecloth, silver wear and two extremely courteous wait staff.
 Tucking into my butternut squash risotto and pomegranate strewn side salad my Saturday night in couldn’t have got much better.
 That was until I found out the hotel had DVDs for hire!
-And in no more than two minutes I was reclining on the sofa giggling away to The Devil Wears Prada.
-Heaven!
+And in no more than two minutes I was reclining on the sofa giggling away to The Devil Wears Prada – heaven!

 After a good night’s sleep, and another round of brekkie it was off to the stunning St Aubins bay for a culture fix.
-Harbour Gallery – is the largest art gallery on the Channel Islands and co-founder Pat was on hand to give me the grand tour.
-After looking at locally produced arts and crafts ranging from ceramic bowls infused with ‘sea glass’ to paintings of island seascapes, we talked over the galleries community projects over a slice of Jersey salted caramel topped banana bread at the Harbour Gallery cafe.
+Harbour Gallery is the largest art gallery on the Channel Islands and co-founder Pat was on hand to give me the grand tour.
+After looking at locally produced arts and crafts ranging from ceramic bowls infused with ‘sea glass’ to paintings of island seascapes, we talked about the gallery’s community projects over a slice of Jersey salted caramel topped banana bread at the Harbour Gallery cafe.
 The perfect way to round off my trip the island!

 BY AIR Fly to Jersey from numerous UK airports in around an hour, with British Airways, EasyJet, Flybe and Blue Islands